oeriu/violetta/README.md

    ```
    login: anon
    passw: voidlinux
+6. find where linux is installed `lsblk`

-6. ```
+7. ```
+   mkdir /mnt/void
-   mount -t auto /dev/sda# /dev/void
+   mount -t auto /dev/sda# /mnt/void
    chroot /mnt/void
    ```
-7. check if xbps is working `xbps-install -Su`
+8. check if xbps is working `xbps-install -Su`
-8. do anything to fix your system
+9. do anything to fix your system

 ## wayland
 xorg is throttling my cpu, how do i install no-wayland?